singh-surendra/test-automation-POM/README.md

-# test-automation-AllureReport
+# test-automation-POM
-This is a simple project to understand Allure Reports in test automation
+This is a simple project to understand basic structure of POM framework